python-web-sig/wsgi-1.1/proposal.rst

 It is used only when the application has trapped an error and is attempting to display an error message to the browser.

+The ``start_response`` callable **should** perform any header verification and checking that will take place before it returns (or raises an error), rather than deferring it until body bytes are supplied (either via an iterator or the ``write`` callable).
+This ensures that exceptons are raised as close to the failing code as possible.

 The ``start_response`` callable must return a ``write(body_data)`` callable that takes one positional parameter: a bytestring to be written as part of the HTTP response body.
 (Note: the ``write()`` callable is